Cyclid/Cyclid-docs/docs/jobs/environments.rst

 provisioner allows you to define a list of additional Ubuntu PPA repositories, and a list of packages to install into the build image.

-See the documentation for :ref:`Provisioner plugins <provisioners>` for more information on which options are supported for each provisioner.
+See the documentation for :ref:`Provisioner plugins <provisioners-plugin>` for more information on which options are supported for each provisioner.